zordius/lightncandy/UPGRADE.md

 -------------
 * LightnCandy::getJsonSchema() removed
 * jsonSchema generation feature removed
-* Due to big change of render() debugging, the rendering support class `LCRun2` is renamed to `LCRun3`.
+* Due to big change of render() debugging, the rendering supporting class `LCRun2` is renamed to `LCRun3`.
 If you compile templates as none standalone PHP code by LightnCandy v0.11 or before, you should compile these templates again.
 Or, you may run into `Class 'LCRun2' not found` error when you execute these old rendering functions.

 Version v0.10
 ------------
-* Due to big change of variable name handling, the rendering support class `LCRun` is renamed to `LCRun2`.
+* Due to big change of variable name handling, the rendering supporting class `LCRun` is renamed to `LCRun2`.
 If you compile templates as none standalone PHP code by LightnCandy v0.9 or before, you should compile these templates again.
 Or, you may run into `Class 'LCRun' not found` error when you execute these old rendering functions.